Source code for pyarts3.plots

 Each submodule is named exactly as the data type it can plot, which is also

 the name of a builtin group.
+It is supposed to be a helpful way to get

-Each submodule provides a plot()
+Each submodule provides a plot()-method.

 """